Montel-S/post-install-config/README.md

 <img src=https://i.imgur.com/waCGCR5.png"" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this section you have differnet departments thats were created.
-Each department represents a different branch inside the operating system that specializes in that specific field.
+Each department represents a different level of responsibility inside the operating system that specializes in that specific field.
 </p>
 <br />